What is World Hepatitis Day?

 ‘This is hepatitis…’ - a theme for World Hepatitis Day

 Launched in 2010, the theme this is hepatitis... remains the name of the overarching campaign for WHD The slogan encourages people to recognise how prevalent the condition is, facing the fact that hepatitis is “closer to home” and breaking down stigma.
-The slogan in 2013 is ‘This is hepatitis.
+The slogan in 2013 chosen by the World Alliance was ‘This is hepatitis.
 Know it.
 Confront it.'

 So far the ‘Am I Number 12?’ theme has allowed organizations to communicate with a broad audience in a simple way to generate mass awareness around hepatitis B and C.

 Thanks to the commitment and passion of the hundreds of patient groups and individuals, the campaigns since 2008 have produced massive results.
-Over 600 events took place across 61 countries with global coverage reaching an estimated 1 billion people.
+Thousands of events took place across 61 countries with global coverage reaching an estimated 1 billion people.
 These results continue to show what a collective effort can achieve and how, when we work together, we can make a real difference.

 We urge everyone to learn about the risk factors involved in hepatitis B and C and the need for testing if they think they might have been infected.
 To find out more, including a list of the activities which occured or continue to be planned across Canada to mark this day and to help raise awareness, please visit: